lojikil/sae-utils/Readme.md

 - mungpdf.py: using ReportLab Toolkit & PIL, mung all JPGs in cwd into one PDF
 - tdc.c: tiny dc clone I wrote *forever* ago
 - ms.c: microscopic version of the standard `strings` program.

+# Building

+Most of these utilities should be completely standalone, and thus a simple `make` command should suffice for any of them.
+Just use `make [program name]` to compile, e.g. `make tdc` will build `tdc.c` into a binary named `tdc`.